Can't Complain

 Can't Complain is a 2009 American independent comedy film written and produced by Corey Williams.
-This was director Richard Johnson second feature length narrative film.
+This was director Richard Johnson's second feature length narrative film.

 Plot

-When Kevin finds out that his sisters friend is rich due to having a baby with a professional basketball player, he and his roommate set their sights on getting female athletes pregnant and taking them to court for child support.
+When Kevin finds out that his sister's friend is rich due to having a baby with a professional basketball player, he and his roommate set their sights on getting female athletes pregnant and taking them to court for child support.